Dallas Expungement Attorney

 Clancy & Clancy Attorneys at Law, have years of experience defending people in the Dallas – Fort Worth area and throughout the entire state of Texas.

-When you have been found innocent of a crime or when charges have been dismissed, you may want to have your criminal record expunged of all files relating to your arrest and trial.
-If you were convicted of a misdemeanor and completed a deferred adjudication probation, you can make a request for nondisclosure.
+When you have been found innocent of a crime or when charges have been dismissed, you may be eligible to have your criminal record expunged, which erases all files relating to your arrest and trial.
+If you were convicted of a misdemeanor and completed a deferred adjudication probation, you cannot get the charges expunged but you may be eligible to file a petition for nondisclosure that seals your criminal record from employers, lenders, and dating interests.

-In Texas, we can help get your record expunged or with a request for nondisclosure.
+If you were charged with a crime but the case was dismissed, charged dropped, or the case was no billed in Texas, we can help get your record expunged so that it’s gone from all public record.
 We have extensive experience helping individuals clean their criminal record to extent allowable by law.
-Call (214) 740-9955 today to discuss your situation with an experienced expungement and nondisclosure lawyer.
+Call (214) 550-5771 today to discuss your situation with an experienced record expunction lawyer.

 Once exonerated of a criminal offense, you likely will be able to expunge, or clear, your criminal record.
 If the court agrees to expunge your records, it will order state agencies to destroy all files, arrest records and records of the prosecution.
 The court also will order law enforcement agencies to destroy jail records, police reports, prosecution reports and court files.
 After an expunction, you may legally deny that you were ever arrested for or charged with a criminal offense.